 Medical

-A pre-admission screening (PAS) is required to determine the applicant's medical eligibility.
+A pre-admission screening is required to determine Medicaid eligibility in Texas for the elderly.
 A physical evaluation from a Medicaid nurse will ascertain whether you need assistance with activities of daily living (ADL), such as showering, dressing, eating, and toileting.

 In a word: expertise.

 At Senior Planning Services, this is what we do all day, every day.
 Our Texas Medicaid specialists have the resources, relationships, and know-how to help our clients maximize their benefits.
-When you sign up for Medicaid in Texas, we won’t just guide you through the process, we will shoulder the burden to provide all the answers during this particularly overwhelming junction of life.
-Whether you are a first-time applicant or need assistance with your annual Medicaid renewals in Texas, we can help.
+When you sign up for Medicaid in Texas with us, you get more than just guidance; you get all the answers you need during this overwhelming time in life.
+If you are a first timer who needs help applying for Medicaid in Texas, or if you need assistance with your Texas Medicaid renewals, we can help.

-• Assist in obtaining 60 months of bank and financial statements from financial institutions' back offices.
+• Assistance in obtaining 60 months of bank and financial statements from financial institutions' back offices.

-• Assist in obtaining verifications from banks regarding checks, deposits, and cash withdrawals
+• Assistance in obtaining verifications from banks regarding checks, deposits, and cash withdrawals

-• Shoulder burden to provide all verification to satisfy all Medicaid's requests.
+• Providing all verification to satisfy all of Medicaid's requests.

-• Assist clients in the process of liquidating life insurance policies, annuities, and stocks, etc.
+• Assisting clients in the process of liquidating life insurance policies, annuities, and stocks etc.

-• Obtain missing documentation from the Vital Statistics office, if necessary
+• Obtaining missing documentation from the Vital Statistics office, if necessary

-• Update the client on the status consistently
+• Updating the client on the status consistently

-• Submit the application to the county Board of Social Services
+• Submitting the application to the county Board of Social Services

-• Interact with the Board of Social Services caseworker regularly
+• Liasing with the Board of Social Services caseworker regularly

 The experts at Senior Planning Services are just a phone consultation away.